yevgenis-shapiro/aws-llm-environment/README.md

 ## AWS | LLM Environment 🚀🚀🚀
 This typically refers to running Kubernetes worker and master nodes as Docker containers, instead of as real VMs or machines.

-This model is used mostly in local development, testing, CI, or demo setups — not for production.
+This model is used mostly in local development and demo setup 🐳

 🎯  Key Features